GioviQ/video-chat-experiment/README.md

 The aim is to create a production ready app with P2P video chat for Android and iOS.

-Download android app as beta release at [Google Play](https://play.google.com/store/apps/details?id=net.quarella.videochatexperiment&hl=en)
+Download android app as beta release at [Google Play](https://play.google.com/store/apps/details?id=net.quarella.videochatexperiment&hl=en).

+The used WebRTC signaling server is my fork of [flutter-webrtc-server](https://github.com/GioviQ/flutter-webrtc-server).